karenpayneoregon/ef-code-8-samples/readme.md

 - ImmutableComplexTypesSampleApp for ImmutableComplex Types
 - ExecuteUpdateDeleteSampleApp samples for [ExecuteUpdate and ExecuteDelete](https://learn.microsoft.com/en-us/ef/core/saving/execute-insert-update-delete)
 - DateOnlyTimeOnlySampleApp example for working with DateOnly
+- HierarchyIdSampleApp example for working with HierarchyId for SQL-Server

 More code samples to follow.